 A psychiatrist should start your first session by talking about your confidentiality rights.
 They’ll then complete a detailed personal assessment by asking you lots of questions about what’s going on in your life, as well as details about your background and history.
 By gathering this information, they’ll be able to come up with a plan for you that may involve therapy sessions, medication, or both.
 Medication is usually most effective when combined with psychological therapy.

 You don't have to agree to start taking medication.
 That decision is yours alone, or it may also involve your parents.
 You’re also welcome to get another opinion from a different psychiatrist.
-Before making a decision about taking medication, you should discuss with your psychiatrist what the medication is meant to do, and whether it has any potential side effects.
+Before making a decision about taking medication, you should discuss with your psychiatrist or GP what the medication is meant to do, and whether it has any potential side effects.
 Check out our page on medication for more information about this.

 How much does it cost?